Friday, December 29, 2023

 Cloud of the Month

 Angus rewards Parker Employee of the Month (or in this case, Cloud of the Month).
 However, Parker lets his success get to their head (literally) that they make unnecessary changes to Middlemost Post.
 Angus has had enough of their antics, but regret it when Parker gets depressed.
 So, he tried to make it up to them.
+It’s an interesting story where employee of the month award is the main focus.
+Nicktoons seem to be very fond of that plot.
+I do like how the episode acknowledged one thing that the rest of the show hasn’t done: the Middlemost Post don’t wear uniforms, which has always surprised me that they never do while on duty.
+Parker’s growing narcissism was amusing to watch especially where they keep changing the MMP’s policy.
+Of course, this eventually gets out of hand to point Angus gets fired.

 (8/10)